Richard Birdsall: Career

 Birdsall's career began in 1819, when he received a license to be a deputy land surveyor in Upper Canada.
 Shortly thereafter, he was hired by Zacheus Burnham, a militia captain and land speculator residing in Hamilton Township.
 Burnham had in 1818 received the contracts by the colonial government to survey several townships in the vicinity of Rice Lake.
 Burnham, in turn, hired Birdsall to complete these surveys.
 Birdsall steadily worked through these contracts, surveying Otonabee Township in 1819, Asphodel Township in 1820, Douro Township and Dummer Township in 1823, and the town site for Peterborough in 1825.
 Birdsall also undertook surveying jobs elsewhere in the colony, unaffiliated with the Burnham contracts.
 Such jobs included the surveying of part of Innisfil Township in 1820.

 In addition to his role as a surveyor, Birdsall secured for himself several important civil positions.
-In 1822 Birdsall was made a captain in the 2nd Regiment, Northumberland militia, and in 1827 he was appointed as a Justice of the Peace for Newcastle District.
+In 1822 Birdsall was made a captain in the 2nd Regiment, Northumberland militia, and in 1827 he was appointed a justice of the peace for Newcastle District.
 During this time he married Elizabeth Burnham, the daughter of his surveying employer Zaccheus Burnham, and had four children with her.
 Birdsall established a farmstead with her in Asphodel Township, where Elizabeth died as a result of an accident in 1827.

 Birdsall continued surveying despite his new civic duties, albeit with less intensity.
 In 1830 he completed the survey of Smith Township, which had only been partially done in 1818.
 He also worked with fellow surveyor William Hawkins on establishing the northern boundary of the Huron Tract.
 By 1830 Birdsall had also become an agent for the Canada Company, tasked with inspecting settlers on company land throughout the colony for compliance with the developmental terms of settlement.
 In order to keep their land settlers were required to clear it, establish proper housing on it, and turn it into a viable farm within a period of a few years.
 These inspections occupied most of Birdsall's attention for the remainder of his life.

 Birdsall's rank of captain in the local militia put him in charge of the Asphodel contingent when the militia was activated in response to the Upper Canada Rebellion in 1837, though it appears his contingent was not involved in any notable incidents.
 Immediately following the end of the rebellion Birdsall paid to raise and equip a new militia battalion based in Peterborough.
 The summer before the rebellion, Birdsall married for a second time, to Charlotte Jane Everett of Belleville, and this union produced four children.